czue/django-wedding-website/README.md

 There is also [a longer writeup on this project here](https://www.placecard.me/blog/django-wedding-website/).

+## How to use

+Run python3 manage.py to access all of the commands (import_guests, send_invitations, send_save_the_dates, wipe_guest_list)

+Run python3 manage.py runserver to start webserver

 ## What's included?

 This includes everything we did for our own wedding: